FedNazar/Pendulums/README.md

 # Pendulums
  A demonstration **(NOT a demoscene production)** for a physics lesson made with Unity.
  Also it's in Ukrainian.
 And it has some eastereggs in it and a benchmark mode!
+ By the way, I composed the soundtrack for this demo (I used LMMS for this)!

 ## Keyboard controls
  Press Esc to end the demo.